AbigalChulchill/Crypto-Account-Data/README.md

 ## CREATE A TUNNEL FROM INTERNET TO THE LOCAL SERVER

+Only needed for Google Sheets, not for Excel.

 Now sign up for a free account at Ngrok.com
 Start a tunnel with a terminal command like this: